This will guide you through installation of OpenLDAP server, necessary schemas and basic configuration.

 First, create directory to hold database datafiles

-Then create file /tmp/domain-mydomaincom.ldif with structure definition
+/tmp/domain-mydomaincom.ldif with structure definition

 # /tmp/domain-mydomaincom